Frequently Asked Questions (date last updated 10/31/2017)

 Q: When should I start taking these upper-level sociology courses?

-A: Sociology majors must earn at least a C or higher in Soc 302 and in Soc 306 in order to continue as a Sociology major because they are pre-requisites for the upper-level methods and theory courses required of Sociology majors.
+Students must earn at least a C or higher in Soc 296 in order to continue as a Sociology major because it is the prerequisite for the upper-level theory course required of Sociology majors.

-A: No. A student has only one chance to earn that grade.
-If a student fails to earn a C or higher in either of the two courses, then that student will have to change his or her major.
+A: Students have only one chance to earn that grade.
+If a student fails to earn a C or higher in Soc 296, then that student will have to change their major.

 Q: How often are upper-level theory courses offered during an academic year?

-A: At least one advanced theory course is offered each semester.
+A: At least one advanced theory course is offered every semester.
 The topic of each course may vary semester by semester.
-If students have the pre-requisite and their course load allows, they may choose the upper level theory course that most interests them.
+Students will be able to choose the appropriate course depending on their interest, whether they have the prerequisite, and their course load in that semester.

 Q: How often are senior seminars offered during an academic year?

-A: The number of senior seminars offered will depend on the size of the graduating class.
-At minimum, one senior seminar will be offered in the spring semester.
+A: At least one senior seminar is offered every semester.
 Students take this seminar in their senior year.
-If more than one section is offered in that academic year, then students should participate in pre-preregistration to state their preferred semester or section for that course.
+Students should participate in pre-preregistration to state their preferred semester for that course.
 While we cannot guarantee students will be placed in their preferred semester, we will try our best to accommodate students’ preferences.

 Q: If I think I have a valid reason, can I request to take courses out of sequence?

 A: Even with planning, the department may not be able to offer courses at times that best fit the students’ course schedules.
-It is not uncommon for students to take two or three upper-level courses in the same semester in order to finish their major or minor.
-In the worse case scenario, students may face the tough decision of completing fewer majors and or minors.
+In the worst-case scenario, students may face the tough decision of focusing on completing fewer majors and or minors.

 Q: I heard that the Anthropology courses could count toward a Sociology major requirement?

-A: No more than one Anthropology course will be accepted as a 200-level sociology elective toward the major or minor, regardless of whether it is taken at Gettysburg College or elsewhere.
+A: Only one Anthropology course will be accepted as a 200-level sociology elective toward the major or minor, regardless of whether it is taken at Gettysburg College or elsewhere.

 Q: How many courses can I take outside of Gettysburg College that will count toward my Sociology major or minor?